JackToppen/TDA-Microscopy-Pipeline/README.md

 ```
 | X coord | Y coord | nuclear marker | marker #1 | marker #2 | ... |
 ```
+An example CSV following proper segmentation of the Example dataset, is provided in the module.

-## 2. Cell type identification (R)
+## 2. (Cell type) Identification - R
-We recommend running all Rmd files in RStudio.
+We recommend running all R Markdown files in [RStudio](https://posit.co/download/rstudio-desktop/).
+Similar to the Segmentation module, please update local paths to the segmentation outputs

-The `cell_colors.csv` file is used to specify how cells are labeled in the discretized images.
-Binary strings encode high (1) or low (0) signal of a marker from the microscopy images.
-The mapping from binary string to cell color should follow the order of the measured signals from the segmentation section CSVs.
-For instance, by running `pipeline.Rmd` on a segmented example dataset, each cell is assigned to one of the four cell types: 0, 1, 10, or 11.
+The `cell_colors.csv` file is necessary to specify how cell types are shown in the psuedo-microscopy images.
+Binary strings encode low (0) or high (1) discretized signals of one or more markers from the segmented microscopy images.
+The mapping from binary string to cell type color should follow the order of the measured signals from left to right in the segmentation CSVs as shown in the example header above.

+An example CSV and image following proper cell type identification of the Example dataset, is provided in the module.

-## 3. TDA (R)
+## 3. Topological Data Analysis (TDA) - R
 There are two R folders within this section. `general_pipeline` folder should be used for the example dataset and for the most applications of the pipeline.
 The file `general_pipeline.Rmd` is designed to analyse two discretized microscopy data groups one at a time and in the end compare their tda outputs.
 Note that different stages of the analysis in the file are splitted into separate blocks.
 After specifying location of CSV files of a discretized microscopy data group, choose which cell types to use for computations.
 Next, for each image, the persistence diagram is generated and then plotted.
 The representative cycles of detected holes in multicellular patterns are also plotted.
 Later, using persistence diagram computations, the persistence landscapes are generated and then ploted.
 Furthermore, for each data group, the average persistence landscape is produced and plotted.
 After persistence diagrams, persistence landscapes, and average persistence landscapes are computed for both data groups, the difference of two average persistence landscapes is plotted.
 Also, the permutation test is performed on the persistence landscapes of the two data groups, and the p-value is calculated.
 Lastly, in `general_pipeline.html` some of the outputs for the example dataset are shown.